Stafford-led Lions beat Giants 31-26 and end 3-game skid

+In the last three home games, Stafford has thrown 10 TDs with just two interceptions and is averaging 332 yards passing.

+“There’s a bunch of great players around me,” he said, refusing to take credit.

-New York (2-6) turned the ball over on downs at the Lions 39 with 6:25 and at their 14 with 3:27 left, but it had another chance to come back.
+New York (2-6) had chances to come back, but they turned the ball over on downs at the Lions 39 with 6:25 and at their 14 with 3:27 left.

-Giants rookie Daniel Jones threw a 4-yard TD pass to Saquan Barkley and an extra point pulled them within five points late in the game.
+Giants rookie Daniel Jones threw a 4-yard TD pass to Saquan Barkley and an extra point pulled them within five points with 1:19 left to play.
 The ensuing onside kick went out of bounds, sealing Detroit’s victory.

+“They always battle, but we’ve got to play better and make more plays,” said second-year coach Pat Shurmur, who fell to 7-17 with the franchise.

-The Giants have lost four games in a row before the end of October for the second straight season.
+The Giants have lost four games in a row before the end of October for the second straight season and they’re planning to have a players-only meeting Monday.

+“Sometimes it’s better to hear it from the players and individuals in the locker room,” Barkley said.
+“Sometimes you just got to address situations.”

-Jones had career highs with 28 completions, 41 attempts, four TD passes and fell just short of another mark with 311 yards passing.
-He fumbled the ball attempting a pass that former Giants linebacker Devon Kennard recovered and returned 13 yards for a TD in the first quarter.
+Jones had career highs with 28 completions, 41 attempts, four TD passes and fell just short of another mark with 322 yards passing.
+He fumbled the ball while being hit attempting a pass and former Giants linebacker Devon Kennard recovered the football and returned 13 yards for a TD in the first quarter.

 Jones provided a promising performance after throwing only TD pass in each of his last four games and seven interceptions during that span.
 He threw 22- and 28-yard TD passes to rookie receiver Darius Slayton, who pulled the Giants within a point late in the first half only to have Aldrick Rosas miss his first extra point of the season.